mitmedialab/SAR-opal-base/README.md

 ## Version Notes

-The Year 3 SAR study was run using Opal version 1.0.3.
+- The Year 3 SAR study used Opal version 1.0.3.

-The Cyber4 study was run using Opal version 2.0.0.
+- The Cyber4 study used Opal version 2.0.0.
+- The Year 5 SAR study used Opal version 3.5.3, but possibly with some downstream/forked adjustments made by the people running that study, which were not provided in a pull request, and thus who knows.

 ## Game Versions